bitrise-io/devcenter/_articles/tips-and-tricks/expose-environment-variable.md

             inputs:
             - channel: ...
             - webhook_url: ...
-            - message: "Release Notes: $MY_RELEASE_NOTE"
+            - message: "Release Note: $MY_RELEASE_NOTE"

-## Copy an environment variable to another key
+## Copying an environment variable to another key

-If you want to expose the value of an environment variable to be accessible through another environment variable key, you can simply expose the value with a new key.

-For example, if you want to copy the value of the `BITRISE_BUILD_NUMBER` environment variable and make it available under the environment variable key `MY_BUILD_NUMBER`, you just have to read the current value and expose it under the new key.
+If you want to expose the value of an env var to be accessible through another env var key, you can simply expose the value with a new key.
+For example, if you want to copy the value of the `BITRISE_BUILD_NUMBER_` env var and make it available under the env var key `MY_BUILD_NUMBER`, you just have to read the current value and expose it under the new key.

 To modify the first example here, which exposed a fix value:

       envman add --key MY_RELEASE_NOTE --value "This is the release note"

-simply reference/read the value of the other environment variable in the `envman add ...` command.
+You can simply reference/read the value of the other environment variable in the `envman add ...` command.

 To expose the value of `BITRISE_BUILD_NUMBER` under the key `MY_BUILD_NUMBER`:

       envman add --key MY_BUILD_NUMBER --value "${BITRISE_BUILD_NUMBER}"

-After this, subsequent steps can get the value of `BITRISE_BUILD_NUMBER` from the `MY_BUILD_NUMBER` environment variable.

-_Note: if you change the value of `BITRISE_BUILD_NUMBER` after this, the value of `MY_BUILD_NUMBER` won't be modified, that will still hold the original value!_
+After this, subsequent steps can get the value of `BITRISE_BUILD_NUMBER` from the `MY_BUILD_NUMBER` env var.
+If you change the value of `BITRISE_BUILD_NUMBER` after this, the value of `MY_BUILD_NUMBER` won't be modified, it will still hold the original value!

-## Overwrite an Environment Variable if another one is set
+## Overwriting an environment variable if another one is set

-For example, if a custom environment variable is set through the Build Trigger API.

-The best way to do this, to make sure that no matter what, you overwrite the other env var, is to use a Script step, as described above, and check whether the custom env var is set.
+The best way to overwrite an env var is to use a Script Step as described above and check if the custom env var is set.

-As an example, if you want to overwrite the `PROJECT_SCHEME` environment variable, if, let's say, a `API_PROJECT_SCHEME` env var is set, just drop in a `Script` step (can be the very first one in the workflow), with the content:
+As an example, if you want to overwrite the `PROJECT_SCHEME` env var and an `API_PROJECT_SCHEME` env var is set, insert a `Script` step in the workflow (can be the first Step) with this content:

     #!/bin/bash
     set -ex